-Random Search is effective for high-dimensionality spaces and small trial budgets.
-But as soon as there are 3–5 important hyperparameters (which is typical), Bayesian Optimization with TPE (Tree-structured Parzen Estimator) starts to win around the 30th trial.
-TPE constructs separate probability densities for "good" (top 25%) and "bad" configurations, then suggests configurations with high EI (Expected Improvement).
+Random Search is effective for high-dimensional spaces and small budgets.
+But when important hyperparameters number 3–5 (typical case), Bayesian Optimization with TPE starts winning from ~30th trial.
+TPE builds separate densities for "good" (top-25%) and "bad" configurations, then suggests configurations with high Expected Improvement.
+Grid Search today is only applicable to two hyperparameters — beyond that, combinatorial explosion.

 import optuna